 Step 4: Choose the Legal Structure of Your Business

 Determine how you’d like to structure ownership of your business.
 If you decide to have a sole proprietorship (one owner), you won’t need the help of an attorney for this step.
 But, if you opt to have a partnership, an S corporation, a limited liability corporation (LLC), a cooperative, or a non-profit, you will need to hire a lawyer to help you file legal paperwork detailing the ownership structure of your business.
 It is best to take care of this as early in the company’s lifetime as possible to avoid future confusion or disputes and to ensure you are taking advantage of any tax benefits associated with the structure you choose.

 Step 5: Get Money

 You’ve got to have money to make money.
-When setting up a small business, you’ll likely need to invest in some things to get you started, whether it’s special software, a new laptop, inventory, or manufacturing equipment.
+When setting up a small business, you’ll likely need to invest in some things to get you started, whether it’s special software, a new laptop, inventory, marketing collateral, or manufacturing equipment.
 While some entrepreneurs might have money to cover those expenses in savings, most do not.
 Some business owners choose to pull money out of retirement accounts and others might ask to borrow money from family or friends to start their business.
 Other financing options include small business loans, crowdfunding, credit cards, and selling equity to investors.